Top 5 Winning Strategies for Horse Racing

 Dutching2 top contenders in the raceLosing at least 1 bet

-80/20 SplitOne strong favorite + good outsiderRequires odds knowledge
+80/20 SplitOne strong favorite + outsiderRequires odds knowledge

 Laying the FavoriteFavorite looks overhypedBig liability if wrong